Skip to main content

 This example creates a competition draw campaign where users spend 100 points per draw and can win one of several prizes.

-Step 1: Create the composable campaign with random draw behaviour
+Step 1: Create the composable campaign with interaction context and random draw behaviour

 POST /internal/add-campaign